 Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+Large magnets, radiofrequencies, and a computerproduce detailed images of organs and structures within the body.

-Treatment for pulmonary embolism
+Treatment of pulmonary embolism

 Specific treatment will be determined by your doctor based on:

-Your age, overall health, and medical history
+Your overall health and medical history

-Your tolerance for specific medications, procedures, or therapies
+How well you can handle specific medications, procedures, or therapies

 Your opinion or preference

-Treatment options for pulmonary embolism include:
+Treatment for pulmonary embolism includes: